 There is no known way to prevent eating disorders.
-The reason some people get anorexia isn't known.
+The reason some people develop eating disorders isn’t known.
 People who have anorexia may believe they would be happier and more successful if they were thin.
 They want everything in their lives to be perfect.
 People who have this disorder are usually good students.
 They are involved in many school and community activities.
-They blame themselves if they don't get perfect grades, or if other things in life are not perfect.
+They blame themselves if they don’t get perfect grades, or if other things in life are not perfect.

 If you’re malnourished or very thin, you may be admitted to the hospital to treat the serious side effects of an eating disorder.
 Your doctor will probably want you to see a dietitian to learn how to pick healthy foods and eat at regular times.
 Family and individual counseling (talking about your feelings about your weight and problems in your life) is helpful for people who have eating disorders.